 - The Company cannot accept applications to cancel the purchase of pre-owned Registration Marks.
 If a Purchaser feels they have made an error and wishes to change their mind about the purchase of a pre-owned Registration Mark then normally the only remedy will be for them to instruct the Company to offer the Registration Mark for resale.

-- Applications to cancel newly-issued Registration Marks will be passed on to the DVLA for their consideration, but only if the request is submitted to the Company in writing and within 8 days of the Purchaser's initial purchase.
+- Applications to cancel newly-issued Registration Marks will be passed on to the DVLA for their consideration, but only if the request is submitted to the Company in writing and within 8 days of the Purchaser's initial purchase and the registration mark has not yet been assigned to a vehicle.
 All applications to cancel must be sent in writing directly to email@example.com, or our postal address: VRM Swansea PO Box 465 Swansea SA1 8YN.
 Upon receipt of a cancellation request the Company will send the Purchaser a cancellation pack for completion and return.
 The Company will send the Purchaser email confirmation of receipt of the completed pack.
 However, it is the responsibility of the Purchaser to confirm safe receipt of the completed pack by the Company.
 If confirmation is not received it is advised that the Purchaser contacts the Company immediately.
 A cancellation fee will be due in the sum of £37.50* plus the cost of any goods and/or services already purchased on the Purchaser's behalf.
 Please be aware that, if agreed, the refund may take around 28 days to reach the Purchaser's account from date of acceptance of cancellation.
 Any acrylic number plates purchased must be returned, in order to qualify for a cancellation as the purchaser will no longer be legally entitled to hold them.

 Section D. Transfer / Assignment process